karpo27/Sudoku/README.md

 - Easy
 - Medium
 - Hard
-- There is also a two-player mode that allows two human players to play against each other.

-## Playing Against the Computer
-When playing against the computer, the game uses an artificial intelligence (AI) algorithm to determine the computer's moves.
-The difficulty level of the AI can be adjusted by selecting a mode before starting the game.

 ## Technologies Used
 This game was written in Python 3, and makes use of the following modules:

-- time: Used for a short pause between moves to make the game feel more natural.
+- random: Used for a short pause between moves to make the game feel more natural.
-- secrets: Used to generate random AI moves in the easy and medium difficulty modes.
 - sqlite3: Used to save scores in a database based on player's name.

 ## Contributing